Here’s my guide to visiting the Pantheon in Rome Italy, with must know tips for visiting.

 By Metro: There is no metro very close to the Pantheon.
 The nearest metro station is Spagna, the Spanish Steps, a 15 minutes walk from the Pantheon.

 By Bus: Board a bus that connects the Vatican to Termini Station (bus numbers 40, 60 and 64).
-Get off at Largo di Torre Argentina, the site of Julius Casesar’s assassination.
-From there, it’s a 5 minutes walk.
+Get off at Largo di Torre Argentina and walk 5 minutes.

 By hop on hop off bus: If you have a hop on hop off bus ticket, the bus stops near Piazza Navona.
 The piazza is a 4-5 minutes walk from the Pantheon.